-$deinit_func:$ a deinitialization function
+deinit\fn: a deinitialization function

-This function will associate the given callbacks with the gnutls\privkey\t structure.
+This function will associate the given callbacks with the gnutls\privkey\t type.
 At least one of the two callbacks must be non-null.
 If a deinitialization function is provided then flags is assumed to contain GNUTLS\PRIVKEY\IMPORT\AUTO\RELEASE.